 2. Prospering Economy

-Additionally, in an upswing economy there is not a lot of incentive to self-educate or learn new skills for a career change.
-Especially in fields of upper management or finance, where much of the staff already has advanced degrees, there is a sense of comfort that sets in.
+In an upswing economy there is not a lot of incentive to self-educate or learn new skills for a career change.
+Especially in fields of upper management or finance, where much of the staff already has advanced degrees; there is a sense of comfort that sets in.
 Thus, as industries grow and change, plus deal with a retiring workforce, many businesses are left with positions to fill.

 3. Aging Population

 Aging populations is a two-fold issue.
 First, as the oldest working generation ages out of the workforce, they take their years of expertise with them.
 It can be hard to train a newer employee the years of knowledge a retiree takes with them.
 This leaves gaps in the workforce that can take time and extensive training initiatives.